itaysegev1/Final_Project_Neuroscience/Readme.md

 ## 🌟 Overview

 This project showcases an advanced implementation of a Hebbian Learning Network designed to classify English alphabet letters.
 The network demonstrates impressive pattern recognition capabilities, able to handle both clean and noisy inputs while maintaining robust performance.
+The project includes comprehensive visualization tools for analyzing network performance and behavior.

 ## 🎯 Key Features